crazywriter1/Celestia-Basic-Nft-Deploy/README.md

 ![Btc Dominans   Eth Dominans (5)](https://github.com/crazywriter1/Celestia-Basic-Nft-Deploy/assets/53251494/2a20b13d-9869-4865-9e7d-53d7f01cead0)

 I have designed such an interface for Bugs NFTs.
-By modifying the colors, links, and specific sections of this interface, I will show you how to deploy your own project with a domain address.
+By modifying the colors, links, and specific sections of this interface, I will show how to deploy your own project with a domain address.
 Get ready to secure your spot among the NFT projects in Celestia.

 https://twitter.com/mjolnirisback